mjeff7/resistors/README.md

 Match the colors of the resistor with the menus here like in the picture to see what the resistance spec is for a resistor with 4 bands.

+### Exploring the code

+1. Clone the repo.
+2. Install types if you'll be consulting flow: `flow-typed install`.
+   (you'll need to `yarn global add flow-typed` if you don't already have it.).
+3. Start any runners of interest.
+Run these from the project root.
+ - Dev server: `yarn start`
+ - Test runner: `yarn test`
+ - Type checker: `yarn flow-watch`

 ### How this project was made

 This project is built in Javascript using React to manage the interface.
 Flow